 A magical setting steeped in heritage

-Acquired in the 1920s, Searcys developed 30 Pavilion Road as a venue for society weddings, private parties, dinner dances and receptions.
+Over five decades ago, Searcys developed 30 Pavilion Road as a venue for society weddings, private parties, dinner dances and receptions.
 The remodelling included traditional pine panelling in the library and two stunning marble fireplaces, taking care that all key features were in keeping with the original Georgian décor and style.
 Even now, the Library Room still holds the original Account Ledger Books dating back to 1847 – the founding year of Searcys.

 Our gem of a Georgian townhouse has morphed its way through a multitude of guises before settling on its current – and ever so glamorous – status as an exclusive-use boutique party venue with 11 bedrooms.
 From electrical power generating station, warehouse space, ice yard and bakehouse, to water pumping station and transport office, it’s chameleonic, never resting on its laurels, forever reinventing itself.